Best Dog-friendly pubs in the North of England

 In 2019, Kelly and her husband decided to welcome Buffy into the Paws across Britain pack.
 The family of four continue to explore the UK together, visiting various dog-friendly pubs along the way.

-Now that pubs are starting to reopen again, we decided to catch up with Kelly at Paws Across Britain to talk about some of the dog-friendly pubs she has visited, which feature on Stay in a Pub.
+As we gear up to restrictions being lifted again, we decided to catch up with Kelly at Paws Across Britain to talk about some of the dog-friendly pubs she has visited, which feature on Stay in a Pub.

 Dogs & Pubs